 ABOUT

-Jess’s music often crosses genre lines but can best be described as pop fusion.
-She seamlessly incorporates elements of folk, blues, rock, funk, jazz, and more into her easy-listening, singer/songwriter pop originals.
-She draws inspiration from artists like Rachael Yamagata, Norah Jones, Missy Higgins, and Lake Street Dive and often gravitates toward melancholic ballads.
-Her lyrical signature is her introspectiveness.
+Jess’s music often crosses genre lines but can best be described as indie pop fusion.
+She seamlessly incorporates elements of folk, blues, rock, funk, and jazz to create an eclectic and heartfelt musical experience for her listeners.
+Drawing inspiration from artists like Rachael Yamagata, Norah Jones, Missy Higgins, Tracy Chapman, and Lake Street Dive, she frequently gravitates toward introspective, melancholic ballads.
 She’s not afraid to grab her rawest emotions with both hands and uses her lyrics to explore hard themes like faith and doubt, grief and loss, systemic injustice, and the messy, ever-changing nature of relationships.
-But no matter what genre she’s wading into or what lyrical subject she’s tackling, it’s Jess’s sultry alto voice that anchors her sound–along with her general disposition toward hope and optimism.

 In addition to being an independent musician, Jess is a writer, podcaster, and social media manager.
 As a first-generation Indo-Fijian-American, she is a fierce advocate for social justice and anti-racism and constantly seeks out opportunities to elevate and encourage other creatives of color–especially women of color who are trying to navigate the cut-throat world of creative entrepreneurship.

-You can stream or download Jess’s music on all major platforms including Spotify, Apple Music, iTunes, Amazon Music, Bandcamp, and YouTube.
+You can stream or download Jess Pillay's music on all major platforms.

 Interested in booking Jess for your next event or recording project?